qianlima-lab/time-series-ptms/ts_forecasting_methods/README.md

-This is the time-series forecasting training code for our paper *"From Transfer to Transformer: A Survey on Time-series Pre-Training Models"*
+This is the time-series forecasting training code for our paper *"A Survey on Time-Series Pre-Trained Models"*

 ## Baselines